pmndrs/use-gesture/.changeset/swift-carrots-shout.md

 ### General

 - Types: Handlers have a better type inference
+- Adds `preventDefault` option so that all events are prevented when `true`
 - ~~Adds `r3f` general shared option that will perform some adjustments when using @react-three/fiber~~

 ### Drag